-Chris Parkhouse is the founder and Managing Director of Deyton Bell.
+Chris Parkhouse is the Founder and Chairman of Deyton Bell.
 In 2018 he was honoured to be appointed a Deputy Lieutenant of Cambridgeshire.
 He is an expert in business development issues, who has spent over 30 years with high profile organisations, operating both domestically and internationally.

 In 2005, Chris established Deyton Bell to provide clients in the UK and overseas with bespoke economic and commercial development support delivered via a range of consultancy, in house and outsourced services.
 The business has developed a blue chip track record since launch and is proud to work with leading public, private and not for profit organisations around the world.

 Before assuming his current role, Chris worked for groups such as Provident Mutual, GRE, Aegon, Virgin, Abbey and Santander, in roles such as Corporate Sales Director and Director of Strategic Alliances.
 Chris has travelled extensively on business and has considerable global experience of international economic and commercial issues.
 He has managed business units active across over 80 countries.
 Although his primary focus is always on Deyton Bell, Chris has always been active across the wider community, and this has given him great insight and connectivity across the private, public and not for profit sectors.
 His activities have included: